 Using the Studentized Range q Table with α = .05, k = 4 and dfW = 44, we get qcrit = 3.7775.
 Note that since there is no table entry for df = 44, we need to interpolate between the entries for df = 40 and df = 48.
 Alternatively, we can employ Excel’s table lookup capabilities.
-We can also use the supplemental function QCRIT(4,44,.05,2), as described below, to get the same result of 3.7775.
+We can also use the Real Statistics function QCRIT(4,44,.05,2,FALSE), as described below, to get the same result of 3.7775.

 The critical value for differences in means is